 “The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.” —Socrates

-If the latest gadgets and a closet full of new clothes led us to happiness, the world would have been completely different place.
+If the latest gadgets and a closet full of new clothes led us to happiness, the world would have been a completely different place.
 Buying and possessing stuff makes us feel heavy, psychologically and realistically.

 The more stuff you have, the more crammed your place is.
 The more you need to worry about them.
 And the more you need to get.

 Minimalism is a concept that sets you free from all these shackles.
 Minimalism helps you live a life full of freedom, finding true peace and happiness and enjoy life.

 What do you think will make you feel better in the long run?